rainforestapp/digestive/README.md

 # Digestive

 A simple email digest of what your team did today on GitHub, sent from the command line.
+Digestive started out as an Interview Hack Evening at [Rainforest](https://www.rainforestqa.com/).

 ## Development Setup